Feyerabend/bb/workbook/ch06/extend/README.md

 Nonetheless, a great deal can still be achieved by leveraging existing tools and techniques to pave the way toward more rigorous software correctness.

+A common joke relating to this, suggests that a formal proof might end up containing more errors than the program it is intended to verify ..